-(b) Nothing in this Contract applies to the extent that it is invalid or prohibited by the operation of the Companies Act or any other law.
+(b) Nothing in this Contract applies to the extent that it is invalid or prohibited by the operation of the Corporations Act or any other law.

 For the purpose of this Contract:

-Crowe Australasia means Findex (Aust) Pty Ltd, trading as Crowe Australasia and its affiliated entities, including Findex NZ Limited and Crowe New Zealand Audit Partnership.
+means Findex (Aust) Pty Ltd, trading as Crowe Australasia, and its affiliated entities, including Crowe audit partnerships.

-The title “Partner” conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
+conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
 The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
-All other professional services offered by Findex Group Limited are conducted by a privately-owned organisation and/or its subsidiaries.
+All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.

 Version 5 – 15 July 2019